 It’s quintessentially English.
-But American audiences are about to see a jazzed-up version of cricket, and TV companies are rubbing their hands.
+But Americans are about to see a jazzed-up version of cricket, and TV companies are rubbing their hands.

 Winston Churchill described Britain and the United States as two nations divided by a common language.
 Sport is almost as big a source of mutual incomprehension.